 For example, people have seen the trucks around town, and everyone knows that Smith Striping does striping, even though “Striping” is the secondary logo component.
 Smith’s been around for years, and most people have heard the name.
 For scenarios similar to this, it’s usually safe to reinforce the name as the main logo component.
 Most brands treat the company name as the dominant copy, and the service as secondary.

 Next to the graphical element or icon, the typography used in your logo design is the most critical choice a designer makes in representing your small business brand.
 Typography communicates much about your brand – whether it’s whimsical, elegant, dated, common, fresh or futuristic.
 It should be in harmony and balance with the graphic or icon to optimize the audience’s impression.

 When making decisions about how you want your logo designed, it’s vitally important to think about the big picture.
 How is it going to look in the various executions of the brand?
 Will it thrive in one format but suffer in another?
 Or are there certain marketing channels we might start using more in the future where you’ll need the logo to work well within?
 Take a minute to think about how those future projects will pan out before finalizing your logo design.
 Some areas to consider include:

 Business cards and stationery.
 Your business card is often a prospect’s first impression.
 Make it count and think differently.
 Ideas include two-sided cards, rounded corners and unique paper stocks.

 Vehicles.
-When designed properly, logos on vehicles provide a unique way to get your brand in front of a lot of people.
-Make the most of the "vehicle canvas" and make sure your trucks are designed to stand out rather than fit in.
+Logos on vehicles provide a unique way to get your brand in front of a lot of people.
+Make the most of the “vehicle canvas” and make sure your trucks are designed to stand out in.